 To be eligible for subsidized Stafford Loans, you must also meet income requirements for need-based aid.
 Your school determines the amount you can borrow.
 As of 2012, subsidized Stafford Loans were no longer available for graduate or professional students.

-You can also estimate your federal student aid eligibility before applying.
-If you have the flexibility to only accept some of your financial aid package, you may want to consider accepting subsidized loans before unsubsidized (if you’re eligible) in order to take advantage the potential interest savings.
+You can also estimate your federal student aid eligibility before filling out the FAFSA.
+If you have the flexibility to only accept some of your financial aid package, you may want to consider accepting subsidized loans before unsubsidized (if you’re eligible) in order to take advantage of the potential interest savings.

 Stafford Loan Limits and Rates

 It is up to your school to determine which loan type and loan amounts you can receive every year.
-There are Stafford Loan limits, which are determined by your current year in school and whether you are considered a dependent or independent student .
+There are Direct Stafford Loan limits, which are determined by your current year in school and whether you are considered a dependent or independent student.

 For undergraduate dependent students, the current annual loan limits are as follows:

 • First Year: $5,500 maximum, no more than $3,500 subsidized

 • Second Year: $6,500 maximum, no more than $4,500 subsidized

 • Third Year and Beyond: $7,500 maximum, no more than $5,500 subsidized